Trump sets EU tariff at 15%, lower than his original threat, after meeting in Scotland

 "This was the big one.
 This is the biggest of them all," Trump told reporters.

 Details of the agreement were still to be provided.
-But in brief statements to reporters, Trump said that steel and aluminum would not be included in the deal, saying tariffs on those were a "worldwide thing that stays the way it is."
-Pharmaceuticals will not be included, either.
+Trump said that steel and aluminum would not be included in the deal, saying tariffs on those were a "worldwide thing that stays the way it is" — and said pharmaceuticals would not be included, either.

+But von der Leyen later told reporters that the 15% rate would apply to pharmaceuticals and said the United States would create a quota for European steel and cut tariff rates.
+She also said there would be "zero-for-zero tariffs" on aircraft and parts, semiconductor equipment, some farm goods and other "strategic products."

 The agreement comes after a crunch meeting between Trump and von der Leyen, squeezed in as the president visits Scotland to play golf at his resorts around the country.
 Trump had set a Friday deadline for 30% tariffs on imported EU goods to kick in.